weberBen/Binoculars-CPU/README.md

 # **CPU Inference of Binoculars (Zero-Shot Detection of LLM-Generated Text)**

-This project adapts the [Binoculars](https://github.com/ahans30/Binoculars) code to run efficiently on CPUs by leveraging smaller language models for both the observer and reference models.
+This project adapts the [Binoculars](https://github.com/ahans30/Binoculars) code, which it heavily rely on, to run efficiently on CPUs by leveraging smaller language models for both the observer and reference models.
 Specifically, it uses the [`SmolLM2-135M`](https://huggingface.co/HuggingFaceTB/SmolLM2-135M) language model.

+See the original paper : [Spotting LLMs With Binoculars: Zero-Shot Detection of Machine-Generated Text](https://arxiv.org/abs/2401.12070).

 ---